stackmuncher/static-pages/content/about/employers/index.md

 type: page
 ---

-# Find software developers with the right skills and capabilities
+# Find software developers with the right skills and expertise

-#### We put developer skills, coding style and learning rate ahead of their ability to write a sleek resume.

 ---

-Unlike resumes with unreliable self-assessments, StackMuncher directory is based on the analysis of the actual code written by the developers.
-Our open-source app checks every line of their code to extract useful metrics you can search for.

-Shortlist the developers you think are a good match and we'll send them a link to your job ad or you can approach them directly.
+#### 1. Define your technical role or project requirements

+#### 2. Search our directory and shortlist the best matches

+#### 3. We will tell them that you are interested in their skills and how to apply

+---

+Developers with public profiles can be contacted directly for free.
+We charge employers a fixed fee ($20 - $100) for reaching out to passive job seekers who prefer to remain anonymous.